How to manage stress: 12 tips from experts

 6. Find time for yoga

 Yoga is a tried and tested technique for reducing stress and anxiety levels.
-As well as being around for millennia, numerous studies have found it to be an effective treatment for inducing calm – even more so than walking.
-And contrary to popular belief, you don’t have to be super bendy or fit – yoga can help people of all ages and fitness levels.
+As well as being around for millennia, a study in the Journal of Evidence-Based Medicine found it to be an effective treatment for inducing calm – even more so than walking.
+Contrary to popular belief, you don’t have to be super bendy or fit – yoga can help people of all ages and fitness levels.

-“Research has shown a yoga can bring us a multitude of benefits including that it can reduce stress and anxiety,” says yoga instructor Hannah Barrett (download her app or read her book Yoga Happy: Simple Tools and Practices for Everyday Calm and Strength (£15.43, Amazon).
+“Research has shown a yoga can bring us a multitude of benefits including that it can reduce stress and anxiety,” says yoga instructor Hannah Barrett, author of Yoga Happy.
 “Benefits can be harnessed not only through the physical practice of yoga poses but through the quieter practices like breath work, mindfulness and meditation,” she explains.
 “These can help us to activate the parasympathetic nervous system – our rest and digest system – bringing the nervous system back into balance.”

 Hannah recommends practising asana (physical postures) to help you release tension, gain strength and flexibility, and reduce the risk of aches and pains.
 These moves also help to release our happy hormones (endorphins) that help combat stress.